gary-ios/solid-principles-for-swift/README.md

 Classes and Modules should be open for extension but closed for modification

 **Benefits of OCP**

 Code doesnt have to change everytime the requirements change.

 ## Liskov’s Subsititution Principle
+Child classes should never break the parent class type definitions

+It means, we must make sure that new derived classes should extend the base classes without changing the base class behavior

+As simple as, a subclass should override the parent class methods in a way that doesnt break the funtionality of base class from client point of view.

+**Benefits of OCP**

+Similar to OCP code doesnt have to change everytime the requirements change.

 ## Interface Segregation Principle
 ## Dependency Inversion Principle